LarryTheMakerGuy/Extreme-AP-7612-OpenWRT/README.md

 # Extreme-AP-7612-OpenWRT
-Board files and config for compiling Extreme AP-7612 firmware OpenWRT and compiled images
+Board files and config for compiling Extreme AP-7612 firmware OpenWRT and compiled images.

-# 1.Getting started and boot initramfs
+# 1.Getting started
-Connect to AP via uart on backside of device or port 2 telnet.
-Escape booting the Extreme OS via spamming any key in order to gain uboot prompt.
-Next connect your computer to the AP on the wan port (closest to the LEDs.)
+Connect to AP via uart on backside of device.
+The side closest to LEDS goes to Rx, the next pin over is empty, then TX, then ground.
+Next connect your computer to the AP on the wan port (closest to the LEDs).

+# 1.Get booted to initramfs
-setenv serverip [your tftp server ip]
+Powrer up the AP and escape to uboot prompt by spamming any key.
+Enter the following commands. setenv serverip [your tftp server ip]

 setenv ipaddress [another ip in the same subnet]